PatchworkOS 321f6ec

 This does not add the mount to the mount cache, that must be done separately with vfs_add_mount().

-There is no mount_free() instead use DEREF().
+There is no mount_free() instead use UNREF().

 Parameters